Safe Room Doors

-This is an inward swinging safe room door in a gun room.
+This is the inside of an inward swinging safe room door in a gun room.
 It is anchored to the inside of the 12 inch thick concrete wall with engineered fasteners that are rated by the manufacturer for a total of over 60,000 pounds of pull-out force.

-There is also an interlock on the inside of the door leaf that engages two lugs in the frame so if the massive hinges are cut off, the door leaf will stay in place on the frame.
+There is also an interlock on the inside of the door leaf that engages two lugs in the frame so if the bad guys manage to cut off the massive hinges, the door leaf will stay in place on the frame.

 The hall of shame

 What happens when you do real world testing on the cheap ornamental doors that are called “vault” doors by online marketing outlets?

 All those shiny pins get deflected and wrinkle up the thin sheet metal.
 It does not matter how many or how big the pins are, the usual mode of failure is the tinwork that is supposed to hold them in place.
 It fails and the door is breached.